-The type of risks identified has not changed compared to previous years, as shown in the following table:
+The risks identified are grouped into categories, which have not changed with respect to previous years, as shown in the following table:

-Category Definition Global Risks They go beyond the capacity for action of the Company itself and economic agents.
-Some examples are: - Geopolitical risks - Natural disasters or catastrophes - Pandemics or health crisis - Climate change Financial Risks Risks that make it difficult for the company to meet its financial commitments or make its assets liquid.
-For instance: - Liquidity - Credit - Exchange rate - Investment Business Risks These arise from changes in the variables inherent to the business, such as: - Strategy - Reputation - Market - Competition Operational Risks The result of possible deficiencies in internal processes.
-These are related to: - Operations - Customers - Human Resources - Equipment - Internal control and processes Compliance Risks Risks derived from changes to external and internal regulations, and/or from possible non-compliance therewith.
-Among others, they include: - Legal risks - Tax risks - Regulatory compliance risks (internal and external) Information Risks These are mainly caused by the inappropriate use, generation and disclosure of information.
+Category Definition

+They go beyond the capacity for action of the Company itself and

+economic agents.
+Some examples are:

+Global Risks - Geopolitical risks

+Global Misks - Natural disasters or catastrophes

+- Pandemics or health crisis

+- Climate change

+Risks that make it difficult for the company to meet its financial

+commitments or make its assets liquid.
+For instance:

+Financial Risks - Liquidity

+T ITIATICIAL MISKS - Credit

+- Exchange rate

+- Investment

+These arise from changes in the variables inherent to the business,

+such as:

+Business Risks - Strategy

+Dusiness Kisks - Reputation

+- Market

+- Competition

+The result of possible deficiencies in internal processes.
+These are

+related to:

+- Operations

+Operational Risks - Customers

+- Human resources

+- Equipment

+- Internal control and processes

+Risks derived from changes to external and internal regulations,

+and/or from possible non-compliance therewith.
+Among others,

+Compliance Risks they include:

+compliance risks - Legal and tax risks

+- Contract risks

+- Regulatory compliance risks (internal and external)

+These are mainly caused by the inappropriate use, generation and

+Information Risks disclosure of information.
 They are mainly related to:

+IIIIOIIIIacioii itisks - Reporting

-- Reporting - Internal and external communication
+- Internal and external communication